jpahle/LMMNet/README.md

 ### About the Project

+Main contributions:
+* we show how data-driven dynamic modeling can be formulated as a supervised learning problem that is solved with machine learning methods
-Here we blend the classical theory of Linear Multi-step Method with machine learning and neural networks (hence LmmNet).
+* we blend the classical theory of Linear Multi-step Method with machine learning and neural networks (hence LmmNet).
+* we evaluate the methods on canonical and complex biochemical systems

+The method is also capable of identifying bifurcation:

 ![Learnt Dynamics for Hopf Bifurcation](image/learnt-hopf.png)

 ### Software and Libraries

-* Deep Learning Framework: TensorFlow 2.0
+* Deep Learning Framework: TensorFlow
+* Machine Learning Library: Scikit-learn, TPOT
 * Numerics Framework: NodePy, SymPy
 * Scientific Computing Stack: SciPy, NumPy